Weyl quantization of degree 2 symplectic graded manifolds: Introduction

-In our situation, as a first step, by taking a metric preserving connection, we can write any degree 2 symplectic graded manifold as $T^*[2]M\oplus E[1]$, where $E$ is a vector bundle over~$M$ equipped with a pseudo-metric $g$.
+In our situation, as a first step, by taking a metric preserving linear connection on $E$, we can identify any degree 2 symplectic graded manifold as $T^*[2]M\oplus E[1]$, where $E$ is a vector bundle over~$M$ equipped with a pseudo-metric $g$.
 According to \cite{Rot90}, the degree 2 symplectic form on $T^*[2]M\oplus E[1]$ can be written explicitly in terms of the canonical symplectic structure on $T^*[2]M$, the pseudo-metric $g$ and the chosen connection.
-Our first main result is to construct Weyl type quantization for this graded symplectic manifold $T^*[2]M\oplus E[1]$ by a combination of Clifford quantization and classical Weyl quantization.
+Our first main result is to construct a Weyl type quantization for this graded symplectic manifold $T^*[2]M\oplus E[1]$ by a combination of Clifford quantization and classical Weyl quantization.
 This generalizes the previous works \cite{Get83,Vor99}.
-More precisely, we assume that $(E,\mg)$ is of even rank and admits a spinor bundle $S$, i.e., $\End S\cong \bbCl (E)$ with $\bbCl (E)=\Cl(E)\otimes\bbC$ the complex Clifford bundle.
-Then, we introduce an increasing filtration of the algebra $\D(M,S)$: $\D_0(M,S)\subset\D_1(M,S)\subset\cdots\subset\D_k(M,S)\subset\cdots$ satisfying the conditions
+More precisely, we assume that $(E,\mg)$ is of even rank and admits a spinor bundle $S$.
+That is, $\End S\cong \bbCl (E)$ with $\bbCl (E)=\Cl(E)\otimes\bbC$ being the complex Clifford bundle.
+We introduce an increasing and exhaustive filtration of the algebra $\D(M,S) =\bigcup_{k\in\bbN}\D_k(M,S)$: